PROMOTING BETTER JOBS AND STRONGER BUSINESSES.

 —Chef Natalie Abrams, Executive Chef at Colson Patisserie and 2022 QJI member

-Hot Bread Kitchen is currently seeking restaurant owners and operators for our 2023 cohort.
+Hot Bread Kitchen is currently seeking food business owners and leaders for our Quality Jobs Initiative.

 - Tools and strategies to ground your leaders in job quality principles